Public Health Workers In Kansas Walk Away Over Pressure From Pandemic Politics

 But support for those policies eroded as the number of unemployed Kansans grew to levels not seen since the Great Recession.
 Republican legislative leaders responded by reining in Kelly's emergency powers and those of local health officials.

-As the political debate grew more heated — nationally and in Kansas — hostility towards public health officials, like McKenney, increased.
+As the political debate grew more heated — nationally and in Kansas — hostility toward public health officials, like McKenney, increased.

 She got threatening emails and was the target of personal attacks on social media.